fluffy/ietf/snowflake/draft-jennings-dispatch-snowflake.md

 The protocol starts with the Sender Agent conveying its intention to send media via the backchannel to the Receiver agent.
-The Sender can provide additional details on type of media, its quality requirements as part of its "Media Send Intention" message.
+The Sender can provide additional details on type of media, its quality information, as part of its "Media Send Intention" message.

-On receiving the Sender's media send intention message, the Receiver Agent gathering the candidates defined by its local policies or previous knowledge of connectivity checks.
-The candidate(s) along with additional attributes (priority, type for example) are then exchanged by invoking an appropriate operation (Connectivity Check) on the Sender Agent.
+On receiving the Sender's media send intention message, the Receiver Agent gathers the candidates defined by its local policies or previous knowledge of connectivity checks.
+The candidate(s) along with additional attributes (priority, type for example) are then exchanged by invoking an appropriate operation on the Sender Agent.
 An message of type "Test Candidates" is sent with encapsualted candidate information.
 This is equivalent to the way the ICE candidates are trickled in the Trickle ICE via a signaling server.